PeteManchester/MediaPlayer/README.md

 Also supported is Apples AirPlay Receiver.

-We are currently implementing a http-daemon to make it possible to configure and control the whole application via a web-interface.
+We have implementing a http-daemon to make it possible to configure and control the whole application via a web-interface.
+There is also a web interface that will display info about the currently playing track, providing info such as lyrics and info about the artist.